Jableh

 Jableh (جَبْلَةٌ; Ǧabla, also spelt Jebleh, Jabala, Jablah, Gabala or Gibellum) is a Mediterranean coastal city in Syria, 25 km north of Baniyas and 25 km south of Latakia, with c.
 80,000 inhabitants (2004 census).
 As Ancient Gabala, it was a Byzantine archbishopric and remains a Latin Catholic titular see.
-It contains the tomb and mosque of Ibrahim Bin Adham, a legendary Sufi mystic who renounced his throne of Balkh and devoted himself to prayers for the rest of his life.
+It contains the tomb and Mosque of Ibrahim ibn Adham, a legendary Sufi mystic who renounced his throne of Balkh and devoted himself to prayers for the rest of his life.